iron0012/tdhopper.com/content/articles/2012-05-08-calculus-haikus-and-limericks.md

 Title: Calculus Haikus and Limericks
+Category: Quote
 Date: 2012-05-08 11:46:19
 Author: Tim
 Slug: calculus-haikus-and-limericks

 I offered my calculus students bonus points to write a limerick or haiku on their final exam.
 I got some great answers!
 And the students seem to enjoy it.
 My favorite limerick (on improper integrals):

 > An integral has bounds from zero to one<br />
 > You finish the problem and think you are done<br />